-Adverse reactions to medications are common, yet everyone responds differently.
-One person may develop a rash or other reactions when taking a certain type of medication, while another person on the same drug may have no adverse reaction at all.
+Not all patients react to medications in the same way.
+One person may develop a rash or other reactions when taking a particular type of medication, while another person on the same drug may have no adverse reaction at all.

 - Antibiotics (such as penicillin)